joergen7/cre/README.md

 ## Features

 Here, we give an overview of the features, the CRE covers.
-The CRE's primary function is to match a given task with a compute resource.
-This means that in a distributed setting compute resources as well as CRE clients may fail.
-Furthermore, the CRE protects itself from being overwhelmed with tasks in the presence of many clients by employing a back-pressure protocol.
-Lastly, task results are memoized once computed, speeding up the evaluation of workloads that partially (or totally) overlap with previous workloads.
+The primary features of the CRE are scheduling, client back-pressure, fault tolerance, and caching.

 ### Scheduling

 Scheduling is performed by associating a task with a given worker.
 Once the match has been made, the task is sent to the associated worker and the task-worker pair is ear-marked as busy.
 Since any task is allowed to be matched with any worker, the net structure effectively implements a random scheduler.

-### Back-Pressure
+### Client Back-Pressure

 Large workloads consisting of 1M tasks or more as well as a large number of clients can spam the master process to a degree where it stops working.
 The CRE protects itself from being overwhelmed by its clients by applying back-pressure to eager clients.